 Dr. Amar Khoday earned his Doctor of Civil Law (2014) and Master of Laws (2008) degrees from McGill University’s Faculty of Law in Montreal and Juris Doctor (2004) from the New England School of Law in Boston.
 Working under the supervision of Dr. Frédéric Mégret, Dr. Khoday completed his doctoral thesis entitled “Legitimizing Resistance?
 International Refugee Law and the Protection of Individuals Resisting Oppression.”
 With respect to his doctoral studies, he was a recipient of both the Social Sciences and Humanities Research Council of Canada Doctoral Research Fellowship and O’Brien Fellowship for Human Rights and Legal Pluralism.
 In 2011, he was awarded a Doctoral Teaching Fellowship by the McGill Faculty of Law and taught criminal law during the summer session with Professor Angela Campbell.
-During his doctoral studies,

 Dr. Khoday also worked as a human rights researcher at McGill University’s Social Equity and Diversity Education Office.
 Prior to joining the faculty at Robson Hall in 2012, he completed a term as Executive Director of the McGill International Criminal Justice Clinic.
 Dr. Khoday maintains diverse research interests.
 Amongst these, and as part of his doctoral research, he examines the intersections between law and resistance and the ways that legal systems legitimize acts of resistance.
 His research also touches upon the areas of criminal law and procedure, refugee law, public international law, and law and popular culture.

-Dr. James Gacek is an Assistant Professor at the Department of Justice Studies at the University of Regina.
+Dr. James Gacek is an Associate Professor at the Department of Justice Studies at the University of Regina.
 With Professor Rose Ricciardelli, he recently completed a post-doctoral fellowship through the Department of Sociology, Memorial University of Newfoundland, where he engaged in a national longitudinal study with Correctional Services Canada.
-He recently completed his doctoral studies at Edinburgh Law School, University of Edinburgh, and hisdoctoral thesis focuses upon electronic monitoring in contemporary Scotland, a measure that is wholly provided by one private contractor (G4S Scotland).
+He recently completed his doctoral studies at Edinburgh Law School, University of Edinburgh, and his doctoral thesis focuses upon electronic monitoring in contemporary Scotland, a measure that is wholly provided by one private contractor (G4S Scotland).
 James’s work concerns the experience of delivering and receiving this form of supervision, and the texture of the new form of carcerality that it creates (Gacek, 2019; forthcoming; Sparks and Gacek, 2019; Gacek and Sparks, forthcoming).
 Arguably, this is precisely an example of Malcolm Feeley’s (1991, 2014) new techniques and modalities of punishment.
 So for James the question of what forms of penal subjectivity (and subjection) are brought into play through a contractual relationship between state authorities and private providers is a central one.

 He has lectured in criminology and criminal justice at the University of Manitoba and the University of Winnipeg.
 He continues to publish in areas of incarceration, genocidal carcerality, critical issues in media, justice, and security studies, the exploitation of human-animal relations, and the broader politics of judicial reasoning.
 With Richard Jochelson, he has recently co-authored Criminal Law and Precrime: Legal Studies in Canadian Punishment and Surveillance in Anticipation of Criminal Guilt (2018, Routledge) as well as co-edited the forthcoming anthology Sexual Regulation and the Law: A Canadian Perspective (Demeter Press, 2019).